 Figure 19 shows total nitrogen for all sites for which we have data, with the exception of Union Valley Creek at Glenshire Drive (GLEN-02) - measured nitrogen levels for this site (described below) are too high to fit on the same axis as the other sites.
 As previously noted, total nitrogen standards have only been established for a subset of streams (Table 5).
 However, several of our sites without numeric standards regularly measure total nitrogen levels greater than the threshold of 150 μ g/l or even 180 μ g/l established for other tributary streams.
-BOCA-01, DONN-00, GLEN-00, MART-00, PROS-01 are all sites with relatively high total nitrogen.
+BOCA-01, DONN-00, GLEN-00, MART-00, PROS-01, and TROU-00 are all sites with relatively high total nitrogen.

-Union Valley Creek at Glenshire Drive (GLEN-02) has only been monitored four times for nitrogen, and each time the total nitrogen has been extremely high - $662.5 \mu g/l$ in May 2013, 18,311 $\mu g/l$ in May 2015, 754 $\mu g/l$ in May 2016, and 231 $\mu g/l$ in May 2017.
+Union Valley Creek at Glenshire Drive (GLEN-02) has only been monitored five times for nitrogen, and each time the total nitrogen has been extremely high - $662.5~\mu g/l$ in May 2013, 18,311 $\mu g/l$ in May 2015, 754 $\mu g/l$ in May 2016, 231 $\mu g/l$ in May 2017, and 514 $\mu g/l$ in May 2018.
 This site only flows in the spring, but as it is a direct input to the Glenshire Pond, we collect samples when we are able to.
 The Glenshire Pond has significant problems with excess plant and algae growth.
-The Glenshire Homeowner's Association is very interested in working on improving water quality of the pond.
+The Glenshire Homeowner's Association has started to develop a plan to improve water quality of the pond.